Attorneys Discuss Pet Custody and Divorce in Chicago

 As attorneys, we recommended including pet custody issues when creating a prenuptial agreement.
 If you're purchasing a pet as a couple, you may want to have legal documentation of who will get custody if you break up.
 A skilled family law attorney can draw up such agreements.

 Considering the emotional attachment people have to their pets, pet custody cases have been known to end up in court.
-The skilled litigators at Nottage and Ward, LLP, have been practicing since 1988 and have expert knowledge of Illinois law.
+The skilled litigators at Nottage and Ward, LLP, have been practicing since 1988 and have deep knowledge of Illinois law.
 We will guide you through all phases of your claim - pre-trial, negotiation, and settlement or litigation.
 Call our offices today at (312) 332-2915.
 We're here to help.

 - New State Law Treats Pets More like Children in Custody Cases